makerdao/mips/MIP41/mip41.md

 #### 2. Facilitator Offboarding Process

 A Facilitator can be offboarded without having the Core Unit they are attached to being offboarded.
-An Interim Facilitator will take over responsibilities during the transition.
-A MIP41c4 subproposal proposing a new Facilitator should be submitted by the Interim Facilitator or by any other member of the Community.
+An Interim Facilitator will be appointed to take over responsibilities during the transition as detailed in MIP41c7.

-If a Facilitator wishes to voluntarily offboard, a MIP41c4 subproposal proposing a new Facilitator should be submitted by the Interim Facilitator or by any other member of the Community.

-If a Facilitator goes missing, an Interim Facilitator will take over responsibilities during the transition.
-A MIP41c4 subproposal proposing a new Facilitator should be submitted by the Interim Facilitator or by any other member of the Community.

 MIP41c5 subproposal parameters are: